 Tax filing options

-How do I sign up for a Tax Pro?
+How do I file with a Block Advisor tax pro?
 What happens then?

 - Payroll (if applicable)